Maggie Hall: Prostitution

 Without any income, and now in debt, Berdan tried to talk his wife into prostitution.
 She eventually, and reluctantly, agreed.
-Feeling guilt for her actions, she went to receive the Confession,but instead of receiving forgiveness, she was excommunicated from the Catholic Church.
-This section needs revision.
-Mollie received the sacrament of baptism at her birth.
-Tithing is also a sacrament.
-She tithed to the Catholic church all of her life and gave to protestant churches as well.
+Feeling guilt for her actions, she went to receive the Confession, but instead of receiving forgiveness, she was excommunicated from the Catholic Church.
+This event may have caused her distress, as she appeared to be dedicated to her Catholic faith, as evidenced by her gifts to churches.